 HotelTonight has hundreds of employees but just one in-house attorney, General Counsel Karen Klein.
 It’s no surprise that she has to rely on outside counsel to help her get through high volumes of employment work, but the volume of work hasn’t hit a point where she’s ready to hire someone in house.
 UpCounsel helped Karen easily find an employment law expert who charged a fraction of the cost of a large law firm.

-UpCounsel quickly matched Karen with a UPenn Law School graduate whose clients include Tesla Motors and Stripe.
+UpCounsel quickly matched Karen with a UPenn Law School graduate whose clients include Tesla Motors.

 2. Delivering Access to Responsive, High Quality Attorneys

 In addition to cost, responsiveness and quality are important to Karen.
 By using UpCounsel, Karen is able to quickly access first-rate, experienced attorneys who are responsive to her calls and emails and provide the same caliber of legal advice that she’d expect from a large law firm.

 3. Matching Unique Legal Needs with Subject Matter Experts